 Do I Need to Present my Medical Records to Leafwell?

-Yes.
-In order to responsibly sign a certificate which permits individuals to apply for an MMJ card, our registered practitioners must have a comprehensive understanding of your medical history.
+No, it is not a requirement.
+However, we do recommend it because it helps our registered practitioners gain a comprehensive understanding of your medical history.
 This allows them to provide an accurate assessment to ensure that medical cannabis is a good option for each patient on a case by case basis.
 We request the following (if applicable):

 - Medication list